All platforms

 What it does

-• Runs any group: njangi, sports club, alumni, association, or welfare fund
+• Runs any group as its own white-label app: njangi, sports club, alumni, association, or welfare fund, branded with logo, crest, motto, and colours

-• An open, live draw decides who collects and when - no arguments
+• An open, live draw decides who collects and when, plus a vetting committee and officer-vouched invite codes

 Who it is for